ethereum/web3.py/docs/examples.rst

     import time
     import logging
     from abc import ABC, abstractmethod
-    from typing import Tuple, Optional, Callable, List, Iterable, Dict, Any
+    from typing import Optional, Callable, Iterable, Any

     from web3 import Web3
     from web3.contract import Contract